gjsify/ts-for-gir/packages/cli/README.md

 }
 ```

 > The example in [examples/gjs/gio-2-cat-alias](https://github.com/gjsify/ts-for-gir/tree/main/examples/gjs/gio-2-cat-alias) demonstrates the usage of the generateAlias option.
-This example shows how to use the generated tsconfig.alias.json file in a Gjs project and provides a clear understanding of how this option can be used in practice.
+This example shows how to use the generated tsconfig.alias.json file in a GJS project and provides a clear understanding of how this option can be used in practice.

 # package